-The 2013 ECF Princess Margriet Award went to conductor Yoel Gamzou and Romanian visual artists Dan and Lia Perjovschi during a ceremony held in Brussels on 19 March 2013.
+The 2013 ECF Princess Margriet Award for Culture went to conductor Yoel Gamzou and Romanian visual artists Dan and Lia Perjovschi during a ceremony held in Brussels on 19 March 2013.

 Living in Germany, the Artistic Director and Principal Conductor of the International Mahler Orchestra and 1st Kapellmeister and Vice Music Director of the Staatstheater Kassel, Yoel Gamzou was selected for his exceptional talent and energy in inspiring different generations of musicians and diverse audiences across Europe.

 The Award recognises his insightful conducting and his skill as a communicator in finding a new means of interpreting and engaging with classical music as a contemporary form of cultural expression.
 Gamzou’s artistic direction of the International Mahler Orchestra is just one of many examples of how he is re-thinking classical music, giving it new vitality relevant to contemporary times.
 Gamzou challenges the conventional structures of the classical music genre and in so doing uncovers its democratic potential.

 Yoel Gamzou was chosen for his exceptional talent and energy in inspiring different generations of musicians and diverse audiences.